Version for the visually impaired

 3.4.
 Items containing explosives 3.4.1.
 Cartridges for civilian and service weapons: 1) Cartridges for civilian self-defense weapons: of traumatic action for smooth-bore long-barreled firearms; of traumatic action for limited-damage firearms (pistols, revolvers, barrelless devices); of gas action; 2) Light and sound cartridges; 3) Cartridges for civilian sporting and hunting weapons: firearms with a rifled barrel; smoothbore firearms; pneumatic weapons; 4) Signal cartridges for weapons: firearms; signal weapons; 5) Cartridges for firearm devices for industrial purposes, structurally similar to firearms; 6) Cartridges for service firearms: smooth-bore and rifled short-barreled; of limited damage; 7) Cartridges produced for export only in accordance with the technical requirements of importing countries; 8) Test cartridges: for weapons with a rifled barrel; for smoothbore weapons.

 3.5.
-Products that are structurally similar to firearms, pneumatic weapons and bladed weapons, and also capable of being used in committing AUI as such types of weapons (with the exception of the products which are moved to the transport security area of TIF or vehicles in order to ensure their operations and to service the individuals located on them and which are certified in the prescribed manner as products for household and industrial purposes, as well as cutlery meeting the parameters and sizes established by National Standard R 51687-2000. «National Standard of the Russian Federation.
+Items that are structurally similar to firearms, pneumatic weapons and bladed weapons, and also capable of being used in committing acts of unlawful interference as such types of weapons (with the exception of those moved to the transport security area of a transport infrastructure facility or vehicle in order to ensure their operations and to service the individuals located on them and which are certified as products for household and industrial purposes, as well as cutlery meeting the parameters and sizes established by Sections 3, 4 of GOST R 51687-2021 — National Standard of the Russian Federation.
 Cutlery and Kitchen Utensils Made of Stainless Steel.
-General Technical Conditions» (adopted and put into effect by Decree No. 383-ст dated December 19, 2000 of the State Standard of Russia).
+General Technical Requirement (approved by Order of Rosstandart No. 1654-st dated November 30, 2021, effective March 1, 2022).

 Grounds on which the check objects — individuals can cross the borders of the free access sector of the transport security area, as well as can stay on its territory: such check objects do not have items and substances prohibited or restricted for movement, which are included in the lists of weapons, explosives or other devices, items and substances in respect of which there is a ban or restriction on movement into the transport security area approved by this Order (hereinafter referred to as the Lists), which are moved without legal grounds, and such check objects comply with the Requirements for Compliance with Transport Safety.